assaad/BenchmarkIoT/DataSets/README.md

 ## Common format

 All datasets follow the same format.
 File are CSV file with one record per row.
-In the following forme:
+In the following format:

 TIMESTAMP,VALUE;